top of page

 Or perhaps I will not call at all.
 You may deduce from that what you will.

-Therein, the dilemma, and challenge, of spontaneous telecommunication in the twenty-fourth century.
+Therein, the dilemma, and challenge, of spontaneous telecommunication in the twenty-first century.

 Rob